 Compound semiconductors are not just a question of mining and developing new substrates.
 They require brand new supply chains – from materials to equipment, to wafers and epi-wafers, and, finally, modules.

 These supply chains take on different forms according to whether they produce SiC, GaN, GaAs and InP, and also if the ultimate function is RF, power or photonics devices.

-A complete understanding of the applications, their specifications, the technology trends and supply chain is elemental to get a sense of the industry’s evolution – and that is exactly what Yole Group can give you.
+A complete understanding of the applications, their specifications, the technology trends and supply chain is elemental to get a sense of the industry’s evolution – and that is exactly what Yole Group can provide to you.

 Society, and human nature itself, are continuously looking for better performance and pushing technology development.
 Material scientists, device researchers and industrial players are developing compound semiconductors, engineered substrates and templates that are already part of daily life in ways we couldn’t predict just a few years ago.

-Compound semiconductors impact the industry’s entire supply chain – from wafer manufacturers to OEMs and integrators.
-Leading players like IQE, STMicroelectronics, Cree/Wolfspeed, ROHM, Infineon Technologies, Onsemi, II-VI and Showa Denko (etc) bet years ago on this evolution with heavy investments.
+Compound semiconductors impact the industry’s entire supply chain, from wafer manufacturers to OEMs and integrators.
+Leading players like IQE, STMicroelectronics, Cree/Wolfspeed, ROHM, Infineon Technologies, Onsemi, II-VI and Showa Denko bet years ago on this development, with heavy investments.
 Today, they are benefitting from a strong wave of compound semiconductor demand.

 The total compound market is already far above $10 billion and is expected to grow as a whole by more than 30% per year in the short-term.
 The market size, growth rate, as well as the impact of compound semiconductors across all key industry trends – e-mobility, 5G, autonomous cars, datacenters – are a result of their strong added value, displacing silicon in many applications.